 Yesterday, along with over 50,000 other organizations and individuals, Wing shared its comments on the FAA’s proposed rules for the remote identification of drones (Remote ID).
 In short, Remote ID is an important capability that will support the safe integration of drones into the national airspace, and we believe it can be implemented in a safe, fair and effective way.

 Wing is committed to the safe, open, and secure use of airspace, and we support the remote identification of drones (Remote ID).
 Remote ID is an important capability that will help promote responsible flying and improve security.
+However, while Wing supports the remote identification of drones, we believe changes to the FAA’s Notice of Proposed Rulemaking (NPRM) are necessary to ensure that the final rule supports the diverse drone ecosystem, protects the privacy of customers and operators, and enables hobbyists to continue to share the skies with other pilots and drone operators.

-However, the FAA’s proposed Remote ID rules pose some challenges.
 Wing recommends the following amendments to better support the diverse UAS ecosystem, protect privacy, and enable hobbyists to continue sharing the skies.
 Together, these changes will help maximize opportunities for compliance, improving safety and security outcomes for all airspace users.

 - 1 - The rule should identify required performance.
 Different Remote ID systems may be more appropriate for different operations.
 Standard UAS operators should be permitted to use either broadcast or network Remote ID, subject to meeting performance requirements for message element content, accuracy, frequency, and latency in their specific operating environment.